Meaning Of Customs Duty In India And Its Types

 Customs Duty In India

 India has a well-developed taxation structure.
 The tax system in India is a three-tier system divided between the central, state, and local governments.
-Customs duty in India falls under the Customs Act 1962 and Customs Tariff Act of 1975.
+Customs duty in India falls under the Customs Act of 1962 and the Customs Tariff Act of 1975.

 Furthermore, the office of the Director-General of Foreign Trade validates the registration of all importers before they engage in any import and export activities.